Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 What texture should the biscuit dough be for cutouts?

-Test by rolling a small ball out, if it is sticking to the pin and parchement paper, then add some more flour to the mixture.
+Test by rolling a small ball out, if it is sticking to the pin and parchment paper, then add some more flour to the mixture.

-On the other hand, if it is too dry and cracking when rolled you will need to add a little moisture back in, add splashes of cold water until it is not so dry.
+On the other hand, if it is too dry and cracking when rolled, you will need to add a little moisture back in, and add splashes of cold water until it is not so dry.

 Should I chill biscuit dough before using cookie cutters?

-Not only does chilling help firm the dough back up, making it easier to roll.
-But also will help the biscuits hold there shape better in the oven.
+Not only does chilling help firm the dough back up, but it makes it easier to roll.
+But also will help the biscuits hold their shape better in the oven.

-Can I make Christmas biscuit for cutout dough in advance?
+Can I make Christmas biscuits for cutout dough in advance?

-Of course, you could choose at this point to save the biscuit dough you made for baking another day?
-Or just bake one batch of the 3 balls the mixture made?
+Of course, you could choose at this point to save the biscuit dough you made for baking another day.
+Or bake one batch of the three balls the mixture made?

-Simply place the biscuit dough in a sealed zip lock bag.
+Place the biscuit dough in a sealed zip-lock bag.
 It will keep in the fridge for up to 4 days.

 If you want to keep longer, the biscuit dough will keep in the freezer for up to 3 months.